Pennsylvania Route 194: Route description

 PA 194 begins at the Maryland border in Germany Township, Adams County, where the road continues south into Maryland as MD 194.
 From the state line, the route heads northeast on two-lane undivided Frederick Pike, passing through agricultural areas with a few residences and patches of woods.
 PA 194 turns northeast and enters the borough of Littlestown, running past a few businesses and heading into residential areas as King Street.
 The road heads east-northeast into the commercial downtown and intersects PA 97.
 Past this area, the route passes more homes and leaves Littlestown for Union Township, becoming Hanover Pike.
 PA 194 continues into farmland with some woods and residences, turning northeast again.
 The road passes through Lefevre and crosses the South Branch of the Conewago Creek into Conewago Township.
 The route runs through more agricultural surroundings and passes through Mount Pleasant.

 PA 194 enters Penn Township in York County and becomes Frederick Street as it becomes lined with homes, continuing into the borough of Hanover.
 Upon reaching the Forney Avenue intersection, the route splits into a one-way pair with northbound PA 194 continuing along two-way Frederick Street and southbound PA 194 using Forney Avenue to one-way Chestnut Street.
 Both streets pass a mix of homes and businesses, continuing into the downtown area of Hanover.
 In this area, the route meets PA 116 and forms a concurrency with that route.
 In the commercial center, the one-way pair crosses PA 94, with northbound PA 116/PA 194 becoming Broadway at this point.
 A short distance later, PA 116 splits from PA 194 by turning east onto York Street, with northbound PA 194 continuing north as a one-way street.
-The one-way pair passes rowhomes, eventually merging with the route continuing north on two-way Broadway.
+The one-way pair passes rowhouses, eventually merging with the route continuing north on two-way Broadway.
 The road crosses CSX's Hanover Subdivision and a York Railway line at-grade as it continues past a mix of residential and commercial buildings before becoming lined with homes.
 After intersecting Moulstown Road, PA 194 crosses back into Penn Township and becomes Abbottstown Pike as it enters agricultural areas with scattered development.